 Find out if you're a Southern Water customer, check your water quality, or explore our interactive map to see what's going on in your area

-We’ve rebuilt three treatment tanks to improve the treatment process and we’re well underway with work to rebuild the inlet, where flows enter the site (up to 86 million litres of wastewater a day!).
+We’ve rebuilt three treatment tanks to improve the treatment process and we’re well underway with work to rebuild the inlet, where flows enter the site.

 As this is an underground site, making repairs can be complex, but we’ve now made big improvements to ventilation and lighting inside, which will make problem-solving much easier in future.
 Still to come are upgrades of more treatment tanks.